Best Stocks for Innovation-Focused Growth Investing

 Is growth investing risky?

 Growth investing carries higher volatility than value investing — drawdowns of 30-50% are common for high-growth stocks.
 However, risk and volatility aren't the same thing.
 A high-growth company with a wide moat, strong balance sheet, and improving profitability may be less fundamentally risky than a cheap, low-growth company with deteriorating margins and rising debt.
-The UQS Wood preset balances growth emphasis (40%) with fundamental checks via Quality, Moat, Risk, and Valuation at 15% each, aiming to identify growth that's grounded in real competitive advantage.
+The UQS Wood preset pairs a dominant growth emphasis (55%) with fundamental checks via Quality (20%), Moat (15%), and Risk (10%), aiming to identify growth that's grounded in real competitive advantage rather than revenue at any cost.